ijc8/DCPU-16/README.md

 Missing Features
 ----------------

-- Emulation speed is not throttled to 100 khz (though it fully supports the Generic Clock).
+- Emulation speed is not throttled to 100 khz.
-- The assembler does not support PICK yet.
 - The monitor does not support changing or dumping the palette.

 Building